 What do you mean when you say funding for artists or organisations in “regional WA?”

 Regional WA is made up of nine regions outside Perth: Kimberley, Pilbara, Gascoyne, Mid West, Goldfields-Esperance, Wheatbelt, Peel, South West, and Great Southern.
-If you are unsure which region you are in, you can consult a map of Regional WA.
+If you are unsure which region you are in, you can refer to a map of Regional WA.

 You can consult the Australian Government Department of Health Modified Monash Model to see which areas of WA are considered regional or remote.